pol-ayt/bootcamp-projects/flask-1-2-3-4-5/flask-03-04-If-Handling-Routes-and-Get-Post-Methods/README.md

 # Hands-on Flask-03-04: If-For structure, Handling Routes and Get-Post Methods

-Purpose of the this hands-on is to handle forms.
+Purpose of this hands-on is to handle forms.

 ![HTTP Methods in Flask](./http-methods-flask.png)